Finding things to do in London is easy to do.

 In 1867, Hay’s Wharf developed cold storage, receiving cargoes of butter from New Zealand.

-By the 1980s, the wharf was redeveloped, and the old warehouses were covered with a glass roof.
+By the 1980s, the harbor was redeveloped, and the old warehouses were covered with a glass roof.

 But what took our attention was the beautiful sculpture in the centre of the galleria called The Navigators.